bruceravel/synchrotron_pop_up_book/script.md

 change shape in a manner resembling the action of the paper model shown on the next page.
 This shape change transports the ion to the other side of the cell wall.

+Tiny crystals of the protein are suspended in a special liquid, a drop of which is placed is a sample holder which looks like the eye of a needle.
+This drop of protein solution is mounted on the **goniometer**, frozen in the **cryostream**, and exposed to the X-rays.

 Work performed at NSLS (the predecessor to NSLS-II) on this protein lead to the 2003 Nobel Prize in chemistry.
 A deep understanding of